-Bereaved families thinking about memorials are encouraged to view the documents listed at the top of this page and to discuss their thoughts with Nigel or Linda before talking to stone masons.
+Bereaved families thinking about memorials are encouraged to view the documents listed at the top of this page and to discuss their thoughts with Revd Allan or Revd Linda before talking to stone masons.

 Incumbents and churchwardens are recommended to obtain a copy of The Churchyards Handbook (4th edition, 2001) published by the Council for the Care of Churches, which contains much useful advice and information.

 These Regulations relate primarily to all churchyards and to other consecrated ground associated with churches.
 However, consecrated portions of burial grounds established by cemetery companies or by local authorities are also within the jurisdiction of the Consistory Court for certain purposes, and therefore clergy who are concerned with interments of remains in such grounds should ensure that these Regulations are understood by the legal personal representatives and undertakers involved.

 - Diocesan Regulations for Tombstones, Monuments or Ledgers